2020 Filmfare OTT Awards

 2020 Filmfare OTT Awards, the first edition of OTT awards were held on 19 December 2020 in Mumbai and it included the films and web series released between August 1, 2019 and July 31 2020.
 These awards honour artistic and technical excellence in original programming on over-the-top streaming media in Hindi-language.
 Nominations were announced by Filmfare on 16 December 2020.

+Paatal Lok led the ceremony with 11 nominations, followed by Breathe: Into the Shadows and Special Ops with 8 nominations each, and Aarya, Panchayat and The Family Man with 7 nominations each.

+Paatal Lok and The Family Man won 5 awards each, with the former winning Best Drama Series, Best Director in a Drama Series (for Avinash Arun and Prosit Roy) and Best Actor in a Drama Series (for Jaideep Ahlawat), and the latter winning Best Series (Critics), Best Director in a Series (Critics) (for Raj & DK), Best Actor in a Drama Series (Critics) (for Manoj Bajpayee) and Best Actress in a Drama Series (Critics) (for Priyamani), thus becoming the most-awarded series at the ceremony.